Arabella Huntington’s: Portraits, Tiaras, and Jewels

 Spanish Dinners Tiara (my name) Huntington Mansion, Nob Hill, San Francisco, CA

 The Los Angeles Herald Newspaper No. 52 Nov.
-21, 1899 writes praising Mrs. Huntington: “Giving Spanish Dinners: Mrs. Collis P. Huntington [Arabella] started the Fad – What to serve: In San Francisco the fad is Spanish Dinners.
+21, 1899 writes praising Mrs. Collis P. Huntington: “Giving Spanish Dinners: Mrs. Collis P. Huntington [Arabella] started the Fad – What to serve: In San Francisco the fad is Spanish Dinners.
 This was instituted by a magnificent dinner given by Mrs. Collis P. Huntington to some New York friends, & since this splendid affair a great many women all over the Union, seeking a change from the conventional, have followed in her footsteps.
-And Spanish dinners are de rigueur.”
+And Spanish dinners are “de rigueur” meaning in fashion or in vogue!
 At these Spanish dinners she decorated with travel treasures of beautiful handmade baskets, flags, pottery, corn husks, and wrapping of claret bottles.
 She decorated with colorful flowers like red geraniums, nasturtiums, red carnations, & probably red roses.
-At the Huntington Spanish dinners -they served tamales, Mexican rice with delicious desserts of Spanish Flan & Bonbons Boxes (souvenir of elegant French Chocolates) & a rich Mexican chocolate drink with cinnamon & whipped cream, Mexican nectarine dulce.
+At the Huntington Spanish dinners -they served Mexican Pork or chicken & chile tamales, Mexican rice (with carrot, peas & corn ) and delicious desserts of Spanish Flan & Bonbons Boxes (souvenir of elegant French Chocolates) & a rich Mexican chocolate drink with cinnamon & whipped cream, Mexican nectarine dulce.
 With Spanish musicians playing for the guests & dancing, all had great fun.

 San Francisco did embrace Mrs. Collis Huntington (Arabella) unlike New York City.
-She had many “At-Homes” tea gatherings with 50 & more people, documented in the 1890’s.
+She had many “At-Homes” tea gatherings, some of these “Entertainments” were with 50 guess & more people, These At-homes were documented in the 1890’s by her niece, Caroline or Carrie Huntington.
 Here she is.. (above) in a Spanish or Mexican long lace dress with a tiara on her head.
 What kind of tiara was it?
 Could be Black “Jet” or Tortoise shell, was there diamonds on it??
 It looks like there could be at least 10 large diamonds in it.
 There was tortoise hair combs owned by Mrs. Collis Huntington found at the Museums of Fine Arts/De Young Museum in San Francisco.
-These were donated by her son, Archer M. Huntington with fancy gold Sevres French knives (with birds & roses).
+These were donated by her son, Archer M. Huntington, also included were fancy gold Sevres French knives (with birds & roses).
 Document: HEH Coll.
 HEH10968 (Carrie and Burke Holladays Journals)

 Mrs. Huntington dressed up for a ball or a Fancy-Dress party.
 The photograph was taken in 1915; so she would be 65 years old.
 She actually looks much younger to me, maybe 50 years old.
 She is wearing a elegant sequined lace black long gown, scooped at the neck.
 Her hair in a bun; her 3 strands of white pearls sometimes referred to the “Morgan Pearls” & white pearl earrings.
 She is wearing a diamond tiara but it is very hard to make out.
 In a 2nd reading, it differently looks like Diamond Tiara.
 The original photograph is located at the Hispanic Society in New York City.; which is Archer Huntington’s Museum.